Logo relief test

 Evaluation guide for image-to-STL tools

-Use this guide when you are comparing Image3D, general AI 3D generators, file converters, slicer workflows, and CAD/vector extrusion options before spending credits or time.
+Use this guide when you are comparing Image3D, printable STL libraries, general AI 3D platforms, slicer workflows, and CAD/vector extrusion options before spending credits or print time.

 Direct answer